SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 It is an anti-pattern to manually change the DOM.

 In some cases, however, you must directly access the DOM since certain operations can only be performed imperatively (and not via the template):
- - setting the focus
+ - setting the focus;
- - manually scrolling an element to a certain position
+ - manually scrolling an element to a certain position;
- - calling a public method on a DOM Element (f.e. to close a popup)
+ - calling a public method on a DOM Element (for example, to close a popup);
- - reading the sizes of DOM Elements
+ - reading the sizes of DOM Elements;

 Example: